tokenflows/tokenflows.github.io/src/pages/en/tutorials/introduction-tutorials/marketdesign.md

 Both models represent contrasting approaches to governance, each with its strengths and weaknesses.
 While both rely on rules to shape behaviour, their underlying mechanisms and philosophies differ significantly.

 Markets, as we've discussed, are decentralised systems that rely on price signals and incentives to allocate resources and make decisions.
-Elinor Ostrom's research highlights their effectiveness in managing complex systems, fostering innovation and adaptability by their ability to harness the distributed knowledge and diverse preferences of individuals.
+Elinor Ostrom's[^5] research highlights their effectiveness in managing complex systems, fostering innovation and adaptability by their ability to harness the distributed knowledge and diverse preferences of individuals.
 However, markets, like biological evolution, are blind, responding to immediate signals but potentially overlooking long-term goals or lacking strategic intent.

 Bureaucracies, on the other hand, are centralised hierarchies that rely on authority, expertise, and political capital to make decisions.
 They can be efficient in implementing well-defined tasks, but can also become rigid, unresponsive, and prone to corruption.
 While bureaucracies often *can* act over longer timeframes, they may struggle to proactively address larger goals that fall outside of their established purview.